 Nextgen Raster is Artwork's third generation set of rasterizer libraries for GDSII/OASIS layout data.
 It is intended for OEM's who need to integrate a powerful RIP into their own software -- typically an application that controls either an image writer or inspection machine.
-By wrapping the rasterizers internal 3 separate but tightly integrated libraries we enable OEMs to achieve both fine control of the results and without the need to manage 3 separate libraries and their interactions.
+By wrapping the rasterizers three separate, but tightly integrated, libraries we enable OEMs to achieve both fine control of the results and without the need to manage three separate libraries and their interactions.

 The basic data flow is shown above.
 The Nextgenraster64.dll encapsulates or wraps three libraries: